 5 Places to Try Stand-Up Paddle Boarding in Cornwall

-Stand-up paddle boarding in Cornwall has boomed since the easing of lockdown, as gyms and swimming pools remain closed and people scramble to take advantage of the good weather and long summer evenings.
-It has exploded in popularity – on rivers and in the sea – as those who wouldn’t normally take up water sports dip their toes in this perfect post-lockdown, socially distanced activity: out in the fresh air and away from crowds.
+Stand-up paddle boarding in Cornwall has exploded in popularity recently – on rivers and in the sea – as those who wouldn’t normally take up water sports dip their toes in this perfect post-lockdown, socially distanced activity: out in the fresh air and away from crowds.
 Paddling quietly along, you experience the Cornish coastline or riverside from a different perspective.
-Getting out on the water is also a great way of relieving stress – paddle boarding provides you with the same feeling of mindfulness as in meditation, something we all need while living through the COVID-19 pandemic.
+Getting out on the water is also a great way of relieving stress – paddle boarding provides you with the same feeling of mindfulness as in meditation.

 Paddle boarding is an ancient relative of surfing, with roots in Polynesia, where it was used as a quick mode of transport to get between islands.
 It's a super-simple, fun and low-impact sport.
 It doesn’t put a lot of strain on your body and won’t lead to damaged muscles, tendons and ligaments.
 But it does exercise almost every muscle, which makes it a great core workout!